 David and his sisters didn’t know “poor”, to them it was simply”life” and life needed no special words to quantify it, it simply was, and that was that.
 But… it was a different time and folks defined “poor” differently than we do now.

 There they were, like a momma duck and her babies, all waddlin’ up the narrow road into town.
-If they were lucky, a neighbor would stop and offer a ride, if not there was plenty to talk about on the five mile hike.
+If they were lucky, a neighbor would stop and offer a ride, if not there was plenty to talk about on the five-mile hike.
 All the children could talk about were those boxes and what wonders waited inside.
-Each shared tales about what they hoped to find within, minds raced and imaginations soared as tales of last years treats and which ones were favorites flew though the cold air.
+Each shared tales about what they hoped to find within, minds raced and imaginations soared as tales of last year’s treats and which ones were favorites flew through the cold air.

 A booming HO, HO, HO, snapped them to reality.
 The three girls pulled and tugged at David’s shirt, begging to go see Santa.
 David shot his ma a pleading glance.

 Oh fine, she replied.
-Take your sister and go see Santa, I got some things to drop of at the tables anyway.
+Take your sister and go see Santa, I got some things to drop off at the tables anyway.

 Mrs. Owens used the opportunity to finish some business.
 She placed a large basket on the table under the watchful eyes of the chief and mayor.
 A loud gasp was heard from both as she laid six fresh baked “cornmeal” pies in a neat line.
 Quit that she scolded as she swatted away the mayor’s hand.
 Those are for the raffle, you want a taste then go buy ye’selves a ticket.